kdbinsidebrains/site/_project/02-create.md

 You also can find which project formats are the best for you in the official
 docs: [https://www.jetbrains.com/help/idea/creating-and-managing-projects.html#project-formats]()

-Your new project is ready!
-Please move to [Scopes & Instances definition](/features/scopes) to create your first connection to real KDB instance and do simple query.

 ## From Exist Sources